gonzalez-nunez-uriel/crossouttodo/strategy.md

 Page that explains to the user that the credentials submitted in a login form are incorrect.
 The page should indicate the user ways to troubleshoot the error, alternatives, and who to contact for help.

+### GET error/bad-registration

+#### Properties
+Dynamic html

+Indicated that there is missing or wrong information in the registration form the user submitted.
+The error must indicate what is the issue specific to that form.

+#### Codes
+missing username, missing password, missing password confirmation, passwords do not match, username already taken

 ### GET /error/not-authorized